microsoft/Video_Call_MOS/README.md

 The dataset contains 10 reference videos and 1467 degraded videos that were transmitted via Microsoft Teams calls and contain various typical video call distortions.
 It also includes [P.910 Crowd](https://github.com/microsoft/P.910) subjective video MOS ratings (see paper for more info).

 ## Evaluating
 To evaluate the default VCM or a newly trained model, the following script can be run.
-It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF.
+It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF (it should reproduce exactly the same results as shown above in [Validation results](#Validation-results)).
 The path variables `data_dir` and `csv_file` within the script need to be updated before executing.
-The script is using the pre-computed VMAF features and alignment indices loaded from CSV files as inputs to the VCM model.
-For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).
-Further, note that the provided dataset is a subset of the one presented in the paper and the results slightly differ.

 ```bash
 python run_evaluation_and_plotting.py
 ```

+The script is using the pre-computed VMAF features and alignment indices loaded from CSV files as inputs to the VCM model.
+For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).

 ## Model inference
 To predict the MOS score of a single video file, the following command can be used: